Man charged with arson in Lake Union fire that destroyed 58 boats

 The fire quickly spread out of control, engulfing two boat racks and causing them to collapse, according to probable cause documents.
 The building also sustained internal and external damage.

-Over 100 personnel from the Seattle Fire Department, U.S. Coast Guard and other agencies responded.
+More than 100 personnel from the Seattle Fire Department, U.S. Coast Guard and other agencies responded.

 Police found Arakelov asleep or passed out in the boat where he had initially fled, according to court records.
-His hands were dark with what appeared to be soot, the records allege.
+His hands were darkened with what appeared to be soot, the records allege.

-Arakelov was taken to Seattle’s Harborview Medical Center for medical attention, according to court records, and he was identified as the suspect after officials reviewed footage and recovered a lighter they think was his from the boat where he was found.
+Arakelov was taken to Seattle’s Harborview Medical Center for treatment, according to court records, and he was identified as the suspect after officials reviewed footage and recovered a lighter they think was his from the boat where he was found.

 A judge set Arakelov’s bail at $100,000 after prosecutors argued he would be a danger to the community and might fail to appear in court if he were released, documents say.
 He had not been assigned a lawyer as of Friday afternoon.